Arkantos-13/Arkantos-13/readme.md

 My Bachelor's degree is in mathematics, with a specialization on applied mathematics.

-My Master's degree in Computer Science and Data Processing is now under progress.
+My Master's degree in Computer Science and Data Processing is now in progress.

 </p>